Last Updated on

 Finally, you move on to listing alternative actions.
 If your coping strategies are not totally effective against the problems and difficulties that are happening, you are instructed to list other strategies that may work better.

 This worksheet gets you (or your client) thinking about what you are doing now and whether it is the best way forward.
-You can find it here.

 In the middle of the worksheet is a box labeled “Behaviors.”
 In this box, you write down any potentially problematic behaviors or other behaviors you wish to analyze.

 On the left side of the worksheet is a box labeled “Antecedents,” in which you or the client write down the factors that preceded a particular behavior.
 These are factors that led up to the behavior under consideration, either directly or indirectly.

 On the right side is the final box, labeled “Consequences.”
 This is where you write down the consequences of the behavior, or what happened as a result of the behavior under consideration.
 “Consequences” may sound inherently negative, but they are not necessarily negative; some positive consequences can arise from many types of behaviors, even if more negative consequences result as well.

 This worksheet can help you or your client to find out whether particular behaviors are adaptive and helpful in striving towards your goals, or destructive and self-defeating.

 This worksheet will be available for download soon.

 This worksheet helps you address what some Cognitive Behavioral Therapy therapists call the “5 P Factors” – presenting, predisposing, precipitating, perpetuating, and positives.
 This formulation process can help you connect the dots between your core beliefs and thought patterns and your present behavior.

 This worksheet presents five boxes at the top of the page, which should be completed before moving on to the rest of the worksheet.